We build quantum

 Peter’s move to Oxford in 2012 was a boost to the UK quantum circuits scene, and he has grown his group to be globally recognised.
 He now heads the UK’s Superconducting Quantum Computing development at the Leek Lab.
 There he developed OQC’s core IP - the Coaxmon - a quantum bit (qubit) developed from first principles with commercial scalability in mind and liberated from the constraints of 2D technology.

 Peter has won over £3M in research council funding for his group and is the lead academic in the UK’s national quantum computing research hub.
-He continues to play a prominent role in the national programme as it transitions to its next phase in 2020.
+He continues to play a prominent role in the national programme as it transitions to its next phase.

 OQC in the news